 "Yeah," I managed to say. "see ya."

-It certainly beats filing paperwork that's for sure.
+It certainly beat filing paperwork that's for sure.

-Though I must admit getting to witness the upgrades on Cyan's infrastructure is pretty interesting.
-Unlike many other cities that have an abstract style to them, in the sense of not having a defined architectural style, Cyan's is distinguishable.
+Though I must admit getting to witness the upgrades on Cyan's infrastructure was pretty interesting.
+Unlike many other cities that have an abstract style to them, in the sense of not having a defined architectural style, Cyan's was distinguishable.
 A sort of old colonial style that mainly consists of stone, brick and mortar.
 The elegant decorations along the edges and the columns of the buildings help to bring a bit more 'umph' to the city.
 Forgive my lack of knowledge on architectural criticism.
-If it helps one can imagine walking through the streets of heaven as depicted by the ancient philosophers.

 Large, thick walls surround the city, they define the boundaries of the city thus limiting the living space.
 They keep the dangers of the outside from hurting those inside, I feel like a hermit everytime I come to that realization.
 Instead of building long structures everyone is aiming for the heavens, in fact the tallest buildings are adorned with religious statues.